Five Hard Lessons Democrats Must Learn After Jon Ossoff’s Crushing Defeat In Georgia [Opinion]

 3. Voter suppression is real.

-Journalist Greg Palast has done some brilliant work recently to expose the extent to which Republicans have used the Interstate CrossCheck system to wipe perfectly legal registered voters, often low-income voters and voters of color, from voter rules across the United States.
-In fact, he has uncovered evidence suggesting that the 2016 election was stolen, and he also alleges that as Georgia Secretary of State, Karen Handel used Crosscheck to illegally remove registered voters from the roles.
+Journalist Greg Palast has done some brilliant work recently to expose the extent to which Republicans have used the Interstate CrossCheck system to wipe perfectly legal registered voters, often low-income voters and voters of color, from voter roles across the United States.
+In fact, he has uncovered evidence suggesting that the 2016 election was stolen, and he also alleges that as Georgia Secretary of State, Karen Handel used CrossCheck to illegally remove registered voters from the roles.

 4. Stop being boring.